wisdomlabs-si/plusplusone/README.md

 `custom.designer.import.importFromDirectory` procedure that executes cypher files in the correct order.

 Instructions on how to import data sets and schemas should be provided for each demo.

-For example on how to load the Northwind demo into designer one would run the following in the Neo4j browser:
+For example on how to load the Northwind demo into designer, one would run the following cypher in Neo4j browser:

 ```cypher
 CALL custom.designer.import.importFromDirectory("demos/northwind");